UP

 Reynier Jansz., Vermeer's father and one of Neeltge's three children born before her first husband's death, was born in his father's house.

-Between 1629 and 1631, Reynier was described in various documents as an innkeeper.
+Between 1629 and 1631, Reynier was described in several documents as an innkeeper.
 Perhaps encouraged by his association with the art-collecting notary Willem de Langue (1599–1656), Reynier registered with the Delft Guild of Saint Luke as an art dealer on October 13, 1631.
 The paintings in which Reynier dealt may have sparked his son an interest in painting.
-In any case, Reynier probably knew most of Delft's artists and sold some of their works in his inn.
-Documents link his name with local painters Pieter Groenewegen (1590/1600–1658), Balthasar van der Ast (1593/94–7 March, 1657) and Leonaert Bramer (24 December, 1596–buried 10 February, 1674), the city's chief artists as well as a friend of Vermeer's family.
-In any case, inn-keeping and paintings went together, since outside their studios and annual fairs, painters had few opportunities to display their works.
+Likely, Reynier probably knew most of Delft's artists and sold some of their works in his inn.
+Documents link his name with local painters Pieter Groenewegen (1590/1600–1658), Balthasar van der Ast (1593/94–7 March, 1657) and Leonaert Bramer (24 December, 1596–buried 10 February, 1674), the latter of which was one of the city's chief artists as well as a friend of Vermeer's family.
+Indeed, at the time inn-keeping and paintings went together, since outside their studios and annual fairs, painters had few opportunities to display their works.

 Leonard Schenk after a drawing by Abraham Rademaker